IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 directly.

 Intra-domain link:
-: a link between two adjacent nodes that belong to the same PNC domain.
+: A link between two adjacent nodes that belong to the same PNC domain.

 Inter-domain link:
-: a link between two adjacent nodes that belong to different PNC domains.
+: A link between two adjacent nodes that belong to different PNC domains.

 Ethernet link:
 : A link between two Ethernet interfaces.